Southwestern Division welcomes new commander

-Colonel George H. Walter (center left), incoming commander for the U.S. Army Corps of Engineers, Southwestern Division, hands the Division colors to USACE Command Sergeant Major Douglas Galick (center right), during a change of command ceremony Aug.
-2, 2024 at the Westin Downtown Dallas.
-Walter took command of the Division from Brig.
-Gen. Kenneth N. Reed (right) in a ceremony officiated by Lt.
-Gen. Scott A. Spellmon (left), 55th Chief of Engineers and Commanding General, U.S. Army Corps of Engineers.
+at the Westin Downtown Dallas.
+Col. George H. Walter took command of the Division from Brig.
+Gen. Kenneth N. Reed in a ceremony officiated by Lt.
+Gen. Scott A. Spellmon, 55th Chief of Engineers and Commanding General, U.S. Army Corps of Engineers.

+As the SWD Commander and Division Engineer, Walter will oversee hundreds of water resource developments and military design and construction projects across the region.

+“I am exceptionally excited and humbled at the opportunity to join and learn from the Southwestern Division,” Walter said.
+“I especially look forward to continuing to excel in safely delivering projects on time and under budget.”

 |Date Taken: